 the bird on the egg,

-the egg in the nest,
+the egg in

 the nest on the twig,